-LPG charts path to zero emissions across Canberra by 2045
+LPG charts path to zero emissions across WA by 2045

 12 March 2023

-WITH six new LPG installations every week across the ACT, Canberra homes are increasingly relying on LPG for in-home cooking, hot water and heating (some 2 million nationally).
-Now new research demonstrates eight distinct, commercially viable pathways for Australia's LPG sector to achieve not only net zero emissions, but actual zero, by 2045.
+WITH over 262,000 West Australian homes relying on LPG for in-home cooking, hot water and heating (some 2 million nationally), new research demonstrates eight distinct, commercially viable pathways for Australia's LPG sector to achieve not only net zero emissions, but actual zero, by 2045.

-"LPG supply in the ACT will begin the transition to 100% renewable and net zero emission from 2025," Gas Energy Australia CEO Brett Heffernan explained.
-"It starts with three biodiesel/Sustainable Aviation Fuel plants slated for opening from 2025 in WA and Queensland.
+"LPG supply in WA will begin the transition to 100% renewable and net zero emission from 2025," Gas Energy Australia CEO Brett Heffernan explained.
+"It starts with three biodiesel/Sustainable Aviation Fuel plants slated for opening from 2025 in Kwinana (WA) and Gladstone (Qld).

 "These projects alone will generate 3.5PJ (or almost 135 million litres) of 100% renewable LPG as a by-product, thereby replacing 11% of current LPG demand in Australia to begin the transition to replacing all conventional LPG by 2045.